debdattasarkar/DSA/2. GFG/7. Love Babbar Sheet/1. Array Problems List/7. (B) Rotate Array by One/README.md

 * **Scheduling/round-robin:** Rotating a queue of tasks so the next candidate becomes the head.
 * **Data shuffling in streaming systems:** Right-shifts to bring newest data up front while preserving ordering for the rest.
 * **Array-based deques:** Implementing a one-step rotate in fixed-size arrays without extra memory.

-If you want a version generalized to rotate by **k** (clockwise/anticlockwise) with the 3-reverse template, I can drop it in too.